cm3155/Capstone_MCG/README.md

 ## Organization

-* All_Data: Contains all raw text data, grouped by source.
+* All_Data: Contains all raw text data, grouped by source (News Article, SEC 10-K or 10-Q, Earnings Call Transcript).
 * All_Data_Processed: Contains cleaned and processed text data, grouped by bank.
 * Analysis: Contains scripts relating to the analysis portion of the project, including clustering, calibration, visualization, and quantitative ranking.
-* Reference_Code: Contains scripts from last semester's project, which were used as a starting point .
 * Scoring: Contains scripts and csvs relating to DATA framework scoring, including final DATA scores.
+Scores are broken up into presence, maturity, and strategy scores.
 * Text Processing Scripts: Contains scripts that were used to manipulate, engineer, and clean raw text data.
+The most important to our analysis include Files_Preprocessor.py (cleans raw text), FullPreprocessor.py (preprocesses and cleans text, including stemming and lemmatization), and Keyword_Extractor.py (adapted from last year's keyword extractor; was used to generate keywords).

 ## Description